Boris Johnson’s announcement: The Prime Minister is unlikely to impose Covid rules next week as the rollout of national jabs slows.

 Experts have warned, however, that there has been an alarming increase in cases among Britons aged 55 to 75, putting the NHS under strain.

-Omicron now accounts for 90% of cases in the UK, displacing the Delta variant.
+The Omicron variant now accounts for 90% of cases in the UK, displacing the Delta variant.

 Omicron is milder than other strains, according to a slew of positive studies, with the first official UK report revealing a 50 to 70% lower risk of hospitalization than Delta.

-Covid booster shots protect against Omicron and give you the best chance of surviving the pandemic, according to health officials.
+Covid booster shots protect against Omicron and give people the best chance of surviving the pandemic, according to health officials.

-Increasing levels of NHS staff absence have prompted political calls for the Prime Minister to call an emergency Government Cobra meeting.

-“Today’s figures confirm the worst: hospital and ambulance services are stretched to breaking point under the weight of devastating Covid staff absences, just as the Government has been warned,” said Daisy Cooper, a Liberal Democrat health spokeswoman.
+The Sun’s Jabs Army campaign is assisting in getting additional vaccines into the hands of British citizens…

 Infosurhoy’s most recent news in a nutshell.